AlexIsBadWithComputers/VMSetup/README.md

 ./new-vm.sh
 ```

 This will then execute all the installation scripts.
-Note that this will take some time depending on your internet connection, and will use approximately 6Gb of disk.
+Note that this will take some time depending on your internet connection, and will use > 8 Gb of disk.